 The Access Grid is an advanced video conference system where people in different places meet in a 'virtual venue' using audio and video tools and other shared applications, such as presentations.
 The Access Grid is particularly suitable for group-to-group collaboration, potentially between many sites.

-In the School of Physics we currently have two access grid rooms, both have a very similar setup.
-The largest of the two is able to accommodate around 20 people.
-The smaller room has a maximum capacity of six people.
+In the School of Physics we currently have one access grid room able to accommodate around 20 people.

-The Access Grid rooms are more commonly known as nodes.
-The two nodes have the following equipment specifications:
+The Access Grid room is more commonly known as a node.
+The node has the following equipment specifications: